Contents: This page contains information on the following:

 Professional Service

-WPI Department of Humanities and Arts, including interim head, associate head, and department council, promotion, tenure, and faculty search committees.
+WPI Department of Humanities and Arts service includes interim head, associate head, and department council, promotion, tenure, and search committees.

-Other service at WPI includes the Committee on Governance, Committee on Academic Policy, Undergraduate Outcomes Assessment Committee, Women's Programs Steering Committee, Presidential Commissions or Task Forces on the humanities and arts, first-year programs and general education requirements.
+Past WPI service includes the Committee on Appointments and Promotions, Committee on Governance, Committee on Academic Policy, Undergraduate Outcomes Assessment Committee, Women's Programs Steering Committee, Presidential Commissions or Task Forces on the humanities and arts, first-year programs and general education, global initiatives, academic promotion, global competency and multicultural inclusion.
+Advisor for student groups including Alpha Phi Omega, the Outing Club, Debate Team, and others.

 Professional Memberships